SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

   When groupcasting, a path may include the group or a wildcard operator to address several nodes simultaneously, decreasing the number of actions required and thus decreasing the response time of an interaction.
 Without groupcasting, humans may perceive latency between multiple devices reacting to an interaction.
 For example, when turning off a strip of lights, a path would include the group containing all the lights instead of turning off each light individually.

-When using the Matter SDK, the individual actions **Grace should this be transactions, rather than actions?** in Read, Write, and Invoke interactions are handled automatically.
-This conveniently allows developers to call the overarching interactions instead of each individual transaction directly.

 The following sections review each of the four interaction types and their constituent transactions and actions.

 ## The Read Interaction

 ![Diagram of a Read Interaction](resources/read-interaction.jpg)

 An initiator starts a Read Interaction when it wants to determine the value of one or more of a target node's attributes or events.

-A Read Transaction is begun and the following steps take place.
+The following steps occur:

 1. **Read Request Action** - Requests a list of the target’s attributes and/or events, along with paths to each
 2. **Report Data Action** - Generated in response to the Read Request Action.
 Target sends back the requested list of attributes and/or events, a suppress response, and a subscription ID.